East Island pool history

 |The North wall of the pool building, baby pool just visible through the gateway.
 Wrought iron gates are not noted for their draught exclusion properties.
 Corrugated polycarbonate sheets rest on the wall plates without any sealing.
 The modern art installation to the left of the gateway is entitled "I'm arfaid nobody ever got 'round to installing guttering".|

-needed to be addressed immediately on acquiring the house related
+issues that needed to be addressed immediately on acquiring the house

-a pair of streams in the woods above the house and was collected
+pair of streams in the woods above the house and was collected in a

-in a small reservoir at about 30 metres elevation.
-This gave
+small reservoir at about 30 metres elevation.
+This gave a reasonable

-of water).
-Furthermore, the pH of the water was 5.5, highly acidic
+Furthermore, the pH of the water was 5.5, highly acidic and well

-a ripe old age.
-Certainly, the constant bacterial challenge will
+people lived to a ripe old age.
+Certainly, the constant bacterial

-have contributed to the low incidence of asthma in the local
+challenge will have contributed to the low incidence of asthma in the

 At the other end of things, the pool backwash outlet was dumped straight into the main line to the septic tank.
 Discharging large volumes of chlorinated water into a sewage digester is a seriously bad idea.